 - It’s big and very active! – A comet with a large and very active nucleus will outgas a lot of material when it gets closer to the Sun.
 The bigger and more it ejects, the better chances it will be a good show from Earth!

 - It gets close enough to the Sun! – Most comets do not get closer to the Sun than Earth’s orbit.
-Comets that get closer than this distance get more heat from the Sun, and therefore eject more material!
+Comets that get closer get more heat from the Sun, and therefore eject more material!
 Sometimes they’re bright enough to see during the day!

 - It gets close enough to Earth! – This should be a given, as the closer to Earth it is, the easier it is to see!